dymmond/esmerald/docs/en/docs/directives/directive-decorator.md

     └── urls.py
 ```

-This example is simulating a structure of a esmerald project with
+This example is simulating a structure of a ravyn project with
 **two custom directives with the same name**.

 The first directive is inside `./directives/operations/` and the second inside
 `./apps/accounts/directives/operations`.

 Ravyn directives work on a **First Found First Executed** principle and that means if you have
-two custom directives with the same name, esmerald will
+two custom directives with the same name, ravyn will
 **execute the first found directive with that given name**.

 In other words, if you want to execute the `createsuperuser` from the `accounts`, the first found